-These organizations are SuperNutrition, my father’s nutritional
+These organizations are SuperNutrition, my family's nutritional

-supplement company, where I am Director of Research and Education, and Medibolics, an information outlet
+supplement company, where I am the Senior Science Advisor, and Medibolics, an information outlet

 a non-profit research and educational

-organization that provides details
+organization that provides information

 about hormonal, nutritional,